natbibi/travel-blog/README.md

 ## Process
 1. Create a front end in react with a previously made react template repo
 2. Create a back end with flask in Python
+3. Set up route for /mailinglist
+4. Install flask-mail and create welcome template for new subscribers

 ## Bugs
+- [x] unable to set up flask-mail with my personal email account
+    - on gmail settings: allow less secure apps
+    - use app password for google
+    - tried different email service (yahoo)
+    - SOLVED!!
+The issue was with python-dotenv -.-

 ## Changelog